satish-rajnale/TypeScript-zero-to-Hero/README.md

 # TypeScript-zero-to-Hero
- Typescript all use cases and definations that I learn
+ Typescript all use cases and definations from basic to complex

 Typescript as the name suggests adds types to your code.
 For example : javascript is not a type defined language but by using typescript we can make js code also type defined.